carlos-zh/MPC-AS/README.md

 2. compile the clients' and servers' programs for computing SUM `./online-compile.sh S 16 1000`
 3. run the server program on one terminal: `./online-server-run.sh S 16 1000`
 4. run the client program on another terminal: `./online-client-run.sh S 16 N 1000`
+5. Repeat from step 2 as desired with different parameters